Arjun-kmr/Melanoma-Detection-Assignment/README.md

 # Melanoma-CNN-Prediction

-## Problem Statement
+To build a CNN based model which can accurately detect melanoma.
+Melanoma is a type of cancer that can be deadly if not detected early.
+It accounts for 75% of skin cancer deaths.
+A solution that can evaluate images and alert dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.

-In this assignment, you will build a multiclass classification model using a custom convolutional neural network in tensorflow.
+In this assignment, we will build a multiclass classification model using a custom convolutional neural network in TensorFlow.

+## Table of Contents
+General Info
+Technologies Used
+Conclusions
+Acknowledgements